moorepants/learn-multibody-dynamics/orientation.rst

    \end{bmatrix}

-This matrix uniquely defines the relative orientation between reference frames :math:`N` and :math:`A` and inverse is equal to the transpose, as shown above in the simple example.
+This matrix uniquely defines the relative orientation between reference frames :math:`N` and :math:`A`, it is invertible, and its inverse is equal to the transpose, as shown above in the simple example.
+The direction cosine matrix is also referred to as a rotation matrix in some texts.

 Successive orientations
 =======================

-Successive orientations of a series of reference frames provides a convenient way to manage orientation among more than a pair.
-Below an additional reference frame :math:`B` is shown that is simply rotated with respect to :math:`A` in the same way that :math:`A` is from :math:`N`.
+Successive orientations of a series of reference frames provides a convenient way to manage orientation among more than a single pair.
+Below, an additional reference frame :math:`B` is shown that is simply rotated with respect to :math:`A` in the same way that :math:`A` is from :math:`N` above.

 .. _orientation-simple-successive:

 .. figure:: orientation-simple-successive.svg

-   Two successive simple rotations.
+   Two successive simple rotations through angles :math:`\theta` and then :math:`\alpha`.

-We know that we can define these two relationships:
+We know that we can define these two relationships between each pair of reference frames:

 .. math::